-The Behold and See science series for grades one through seven has been among my Top Picks for a number of years.
-The entire series was written with Catholic homeschooling families in mind, and you can read my review of that series here.
+The Behold and See science series for grades one through seven is written with Catholic homeschooling families in mind, and you can read my review of that series here.
 However, the newest addition to the series, level K, can be used by all Christian families with the exception of one paragraph, so I review this course separately to highlight the potentially broader audience.

 In addition, while Behold and See K targets kindergarten level, it can easily be used with preschoolers as well as first and second graders.
 You will want to expand upon topics for students in the primary grades.